NixOS/nixos-hardware/microsoft/surface/README.md

 # NOTE: Structure changes from 2023-01-10

-Please read the [Old Behaviour README](./old/README.md) to understand how some structural changes to the code might affect you!
+Please read the [Deprecated Behaviour README](./deprecated/README.md) to understand how some structural changes to the code might affect you!

 # Derivatives for Microsoft Surface notebooks